Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 table(SS1_SPP_Beta200_Gamma0.1_R0.05_ABCMCMC_p0.025_T120000_1$NumOfAcceptedDrawsInEachNumCoresDraws[20001:120001])
 ```

-Similar implementation and summary statistics can also be applied for the case when $p=0.01,0.005$.
+Similar implementation and summary statistics can also be applied for the case where $p=0.01$ and $p=0.005$.

 ``` r
 ## ABC-MCMC algorithm with approximate parallel computation p0.01